 Most bloggers lose their enthusiasm when their audience doesn’t grow quickly enough due to misguided expectations.
 Go into this ready to fight for every visitor and never stop learning.
 This way you have a much better chance of finding your version of success.

-4. Bloggers to follow
+4. Leading by example: bloggers to follow

 For this reason, I’ve found myself going back to these blogs (below) to deepen certain areas of my technical know-how.
 Bookmark the following homepages now and remember to study them down the line when necessary.

-Better still, follow my tutorial on how to start a blog properly which provides a solid foundation on everything, including initial on-site SEO which you can then need to build on going forward (with resources like these).
+Better still, follow my tutorial on how to start a blog properly which provides a solid foundation on everything, including initial on-site SEO which you can then build on going forward (with resources like these).

 I also visit them for fresh motivation from time to time, especially if I’ve just pulled an all-nighter and am still wrestling with a troublesome blog post!